dentron/FreeTawk/README.txt

 https://developer.chrome.com/extensions/content_scripts

 As a small tutorial for use here it is.
-First, uner "Create Message" type your message into the 'Enter message' field and enter a tag according to above.
+First, under "Create Message" type your message into the 'Enter message' field and enter a tag according to above.
 Then hit the big encode button, your message will appear ciphered in a grey colored box.
 This can then be copied and pasted into your website or messaging app of choice!
 You can take your message and put it into the "Message to decode" field (you can leave the other alone) Press the corresponding button and your message should be spit back to you.
 This is how others can see your message.